Twins vs. Mariners Player Props Betting Odds

 Rodríguez Stats

-- Rodriguez has 97 hits with 18 doubles, a triple, 14 home runs and 33 walks.
+- Rodriguez has put up 98 hits with 18 doubles, a triple, 14 home runs and 33 walks.
 He has driven in 51 runs with 23 stolen bases.

 Rodríguez Recent Games